Prepare for Academic Advising

 All colleges and departments coordinate advising appointments a little differently.
 It is likely that your advisor will be a different person than who advised you before you started at Bradley.

 - Identify when you are able to register by logging into Webster, selecting the “Register, Add and Drop” tab, and clicking on the upcoming semester.

 - Contact your academic advisor to schedule your appointment.

 - Check your uAchieve Degree Audit in Webster to see a listing of classes you have already earned credit for and those which you will still need to take.
 Please refer to the following video tutorial on how to review and use u.Achieve.

 - Determine any outstanding University, core curriculum and major requirements.

-- List the classes you would like to take in the next semester, preferably on a class schedule worksheet.
+- Make a list of classes you would like to take next semester using Schedule Builder.
 Make sure they align with the Schedule of Classes and the course offerings for next semester.
 Create at least two proposed schedules for the upcoming term, including alternate courses in case any of your preferred courses are closed/full at the time you register.

-- Decide if you are comfortable with the course load and classes you plan on taking.
+- Decide if you are comfortable with the classes you selected and the number of total credit hours.

 - Develop a list of questions you need to ask your advisor about your program or the classes you will be taking.